csdheepan/giftos/README.md

 - Angular Material Module : This module likely contains imports and configurations related to Angular Material, a UI component library for Angular applications.

-- cart-products: This component handles the display of products in the user's cart and the orders they have placed.
-It includes logic and services to manage the cart and order data.

-- full: This component implements a side menu bar for navigation.
-It acts as a parent for various child routes, enabling easy navigation between different parts of the application.

 - giftos: This is the landing page component of the application.
 It serves as the first point of interaction for users, showcasing featured products and special offers.

+## core Module

+- model: This module defines the data models and interfaces used throughout the application.
+These models ensure consistent data structures.

 - guard: This module includes security features, specifically using Angular's CanActivate guard to protect routes that require authentication.

+- services: This module contains service files that manage business logic and data interactions.
+Services handle API calls and data processing.

+## Shared-Module

+  - component:

+  - 1.page-not-found: This component includes the 404 error page.
+It is displayed when a user navigates to a non-existent route.

+   - 2.page-not-found: This component includes Logout Functionality.
+It is displayed pop Up Is user want to logout?.

+   - Modal: This module contains modal components used across the application.
+Modals are used for dialogs, alerts, and other pop-up interactions.

+- shared: This module contains shared components, directives, and pipes that are used across the application.
+It promotes code reuse and consistency.

+## auth-module:
 - login: This component handles user login functionality.
 It includes forms and services for user authentication.

 - mfa: This component implements two-step verification for enhanced security.
 It manages the setup and verification processes for multi-factor authentication.

- - modal: This module contains modal components used across the application.
-Modals are used for dialogs, alerts, and other pop-up interactions.

-- model: This module defines the data models and interfaces used throughout the application.
-These models ensure consistent data structures.
+## user-control-module:

+- cart-products: This component handles the display of products in the user's cart and the orders they have placed.
+It includes logic and services to manage the cart and order data.

+- full: This component implements a side menu bar for navigation.
+It acts as a parent for various child routes, enabling easy navigation between different parts of the application.

+- product: This component handles the display of all products.
+It includes logic for listing products, displaying product details, and filtering/searching products.

 - order-placed: This component provides the order confirmation message.
 It displays a confirmation message and order details once a user places an order.

-- page-not-found: This component includes the 404 error page.
-It is displayed when a user navigates to a non-existent route.

-- product: This component handles the display of all products.
-It includes logic for listing products, displaying product details, and filtering/searching products.

-- services: This module contains service files that manage business logic and data interactions.
-Services handle API calls and data processing.

-- shared: This module contains shared components, directives, and pipes that are used across the application.
-It promotes code reuse and consistency.

 - user-order: This component allows users to view the orders they have placed.
 It includes logic for displaying order history and details.

 - user-details: This component manages user details and profiles.
 It includes logic and services for displaying and updating user information.

 - assets
   --Images :  Stores all images used in the application.